aminnj/niceplots/README.md

 at the top of the final page.
   * if an image name (sans extension) shows up in the description, it is highlighted and becomes a link to the corresponding image

-* if files with the same name as the image, but extensions of `txt`, `extra`, `json` are found, they become links
+* if files with the same name as the image, but extensions of `txt` or `extra` are found, they become links
-  * hovering over links for `txt` and `extra` will show the contents in a transient overlay at the bottom of the page
+  * hovering over these links will show the contents in a transient overlay at the bottom of the page

 #### Helper script for image conversion

-You'll might have a bunch of pdf images from a script and want to (1) convert them all to embeddable png files and (2) upload them to a directory with this niceplots index page.
+You might have a bunch of pdf images from a script and want to (1) convert them all to embeddable png files and (2) upload them to a directory with this niceplots index page.
 That's where `misc/niceplots.sh` comes in.
 Note that this script is basically a template, as these operations are highly dependent